-b) to switch off charging in case the transferee was the terminating party in the original communication; and
+b) to switch off charging in case the transferee was the terminating party in the original communication.

+2) If a Resource-Priority header field value was stored earlier as described in clause 4.5.2.7.2, include a Resource-Priority header field with the stored value; and

-2) the INVITE is forwarded towards the transfer Target using basic communication procedures 3GPP TS 24.229 [1].
+3) the INVITE request is forwarded towards the transfer Target using basic communication procedures 3GPP TS 24.229 [1].

 ***** End of changes *****